Non-UK domiciliaries: Inheritance tax issues and opportunities

 There are a few treaties that the UK has entered into with other countries, which can affect the scope of IHT in relation to individuals who are domiciled outside the UK but are deemed domiciled for IHT purposes.
 The effect of one of these treaties applying is that, on the individual’s death, IHT may not apply to non-UK assets, notwithstanding the individual’s deemed domicile.
 Generally, these treaties only have effect in relation to transfers on death, and they do not (for example) affect the IHT position if the individual makes a lifetime gift of non-UK assets to a trust.

-The treaties which are best-known for avoiding the impact of a deemed UK domicile are those with India, Pakistan, France and Italy.
-Of these treaties, those with India and Pakistan are most useful for planning, as they are in point where an individual has his domicile in one of those countries, regardless of where he is resident.
+The treaties which are best-known for avoiding the impact of a deemed UK domicile are those with India and Pakistan.
+Of the various IHT treaties, those with India and Pakistan are most useful for planning, as they are in point where an individual has his domicile in one of those countries, regardless of where he is resident.
 They can therefore be taken advantage of by long-term UK residents who remain domiciled in a state/province of India/Pakistan.
-By contrast, the treaties with France and Italy are only in point where the individual is resident in France/Italy, and therefore do not assist where an individual is domiciled (in the English law sense) in France/Italy but is resident in the UK.
+By contrast, the other IHT treaties are generally only in point where the individual is resident in the other country, and therefore do not assist where an individual is domiciled (in the English law sense) in the other country but is resident in the UK.

-Individuals with “roots” in India or Pakistan, in particular, should ensure that their estate planning factors in the relevant treaty.
+Individuals with a domicile in India or Pakistan should ensure that their estate planning factors in the relevant treaty.
 Although technically it may not be necessary, it is generally thought to be desirable for individuals with Indian/Pakistani domiciles who wish to rely on the relevant treaty to put in place a will made under a foreign law, to deal with their non-UK assets.
 It may also be desirable to obtain an opinion from an Indian/Pakistani lawyer that the individual is regarded, as a matter of local law, as domiciled in the relevant country.
-If required, we can assist with engaging and instructing overseas lawyers to deal with these matters.

 The domicile mismatch trap